-In the forecast input provision step all application TSOs of a BC-platform collect and provide the relevant inputs to the forecast algorithm per bidding zone and MTU of day D. Depending on the forecast algorithm input data can differ.
+In the forecast input provision step all application TSOs of a BC platform collect and provide the relevant inputs to the forecast algorithm per bidding zone and MTU of day D. Depending on the forecast algorithm input data can differ.
 Input data could be weather information and grid information but also information on the production and consumption situation.